 Dr Brent Neumann

 Dr Brent Neumann obtained his BSc (Honours) at the University of South Australia and completed his PhD in Prof Tom Gonda's lab at The University Of Queensland's Diamantina Institute.
 In 2008 he joined A/Prof Massimo Hilliard's lab at the Queensland Brain Institute studying the mechanisms of degeneration and regeneration in the nervous system.
 In April, 2015 Brent established the Nervous System Development and Repair laboratory within the Neuroscience Program, Monash Biomedicine Discovery Institute and Department of Anatomy and Developmental Biology at Monash University.

 Brent also serves two volunteer positions:

-- Australian Academy of Science's National Committee for Cellular and Developmental Biology
+- Early-mid career representative for the Australian Academy of Science's National Committee for Cellular and Developmental Biology

 Google scholar page.